gearglow/ReptiliaWithATwist/The List.md

 Luna wrinkled her nose.
 "Say good morning?"

-Hermione blushed.
-"No, not that, I meant sneaking up on me."
+"No, not that," Hermione stammered.
+"I meant sneaking up on me."

 "I'm sorry, Hermione, I didn't mean to," Luna said.
 "The wrackspurts do seem thicker than usual around here for this early in the term, so maybe that's why you didn't notice?"